- 1 Brief Notes on Early Radio: Marconi to KDKA

 An August 1917 QST editorial (just before the amateur radio activities were banned when the United States enteredWorld War I) noted that “several hundred of the fair sex” were already licensed, and that “becoming a ham need[s] no man’s permission, just the will and skill to pass a licensing test.”
 The July 1920 issue included the first article written by a woman: a recently licensed 21 year-old operator from Baltimore.

 Exactly when my father built and began to operate his own first amateur station I have been unable to discover.
 A few family photographs show several versions of his station, apparently dating back only to the mid-1930s.

 How much time my father had available for amateur radio following his graduation from high school in 1931, I do not know.
 A reasonable guess seems to be that my mother’s 1934 high school graduation, their marriage soon thereafter, and the birth of their first son early in 1935 (and two more by late 1939, when he was 25 years old and she was 23), did not leave a great many hours for amateur radio.

-Evidence that, besides attending to his other family and work responsibilities, he continued to develop his radio knowledge and involvements lies in several other family photographs.
+Evidence that, besides attending to his other family and work responsibilities, John Whisnant continued to develop his radio knowledge and involvements lies in several family photographs.
 This undated one offers the most detailed evidence: